-At 30 June 2010 the Group raised a provision of \$2,006,487 in respect of its estimated adverse costs obligation incurred in respect of the Kingstream matter, which is being appealed.
+At 30 June 2010 the Group raised a provision of \$2,006,487 in respect of its estimated adverse costs obligation incurred in respect of the Kingstream matter, which was overturned on appeal.
 As at 30 June 2011 this balance had reduced to \$336,110 as a result of adverse and other costs paid in the Kingstream matter during the period.